-- Data requirements for EMS models shall adhere to the specifications in this Manual.
-PJM staff shall facilitate discussions at the Data Management Subcommittee (DMS) meetings to clarify and explain the sub-transmission modeling practices.
-The subtransmission data submission shall include justification for inclusion in the EMS model and indicate if the facilities are to be considered BES elements.
-NERC regions have ultimate responsibility and approval for designating equipment as BES or non-BES. - The need to expand the model, particularly to incorporate sub-transmission elements, can be identified through the PJM outage assessment process (see PJM Manual 38).
-If PJM staff initiates the request, coordination with the TO staff shall: - Gain the TO's acceptance; - Facilitate required NERC notifications; - Prepare complete, timely and clear modeling data. - PJM staff shall work with TOs to ensure that all concerned have a common and full understanding of any modeling changes required. - Any non-BES nominated sub-transmission facility additions to the PJM EMS model will be addressed on a case-by-case basis following the procedure documented in PJM Manuals. - The cited examples of sub-transmission facility modeling are typically driven by actual operational experience and engineering assessment/experience. - Each year around the middle of July, PJM sends out a list to each TO of all equipment that is currently modeled in PJM EMS.
+- PJM staff shall work with TOs to ensure that all concerned have a common and full understanding of any modeling changes required. - Any non-BES nominated sub-transmission facility additions to the PJM EMS model will be addressed on a case-by-case basis following the procedure documented in PJM Manuals. - The cited examples of sub-transmission facility modeling are typically driven by actual operational experience and engineering assessment/experience. - Each year around the middle of July, PJM sends out a list to each TO of all equipment that is currently modeled in PJM EMS.
 This list includes PJM Transmission Facilities Reportable Transmission Facilities, Observable Transmission Facilities and Transmission Facilities Not Monitored by PJM.
 Each TO must review this list for accuracy.
-TOs must identify equipment listed as a BES Facility or Non-BES Facility (column M - circled).
+TOs must identify equipment listed as a BES Facility or Non-BES Facility (column M circled).
 See the below Exhibit for a sample Facilities List.
+7

-&lt;sup>6 See PJM Manuals M-01, Control Center and Data Exchange Requirements, and M-03A EMS Model Updates and Quality Assurance, et al.
+6 See PJM Manuals M-01, Control Center and Data Exchange Requirements, and M-03A EMS Model Updates and Quality Assurance, et al.